Street Library Ghana: History

-Inclusivity — SLG recognizes that success is built on partnerships and relationships from the strategic support level to local stakeholders who contribute their ideas, experience and expertise.

-Local Ownership — Individuals and communities are trained and empowered to manage their own street libraries because true sustainability depends on local actors solving local problems.

-Contextual Solutions — SLG aligns its approach with each community to collaboratively develop unique approaches that fulfill its mission and meet community needs.

-Systems Change — SLG's programs aim to change the root causes of illiteracy.
-Lack of access to quality literature is addressed through the direct provision of books and on-site program officers to meet learning needs.

-Problems being addressed
+Key Issues

 Ghana has a relatively low literacy rate of 71.5% among those over 15 years of age, due in part to a severe lack of educational infrastructure, particularly in rural areas.
 A chronic lack of interesting reading material inhibits the development of interest in reading.
 Indeed, the consumption of books and other literature (e.g., newspapers) is relatively low in Ghana.
-There are numerous reasons for this, including the poor quality and quantity of public libraries (only 63 in a population of 25 million, or about 400,000 people per library), the low average income, the high cost of printed materials, and the lack of appealing publications in both English and other indigenous languages.
+There are numerous reasons for this, including the poor quality and quantity of public libraries (only 63 in a population of 25 million, or about 400,000 people per library), a low average income, high cost of printed materials, and the lack of appealing publications in both English and other indigenous languages.

-The founder and president of Street Library Ghana, Hayford Siaw, asserts that the concept of the street library does not require a physical structure to provide children with the opportunity to read.
+The founder and president of Street Library Ghana, Hayford Siaw, asserts that the concept of the street library does not require a physical structure to provide children with an opportunity to read.
 There is no reason to deny children reading just because the government does not have money to build a library for them.

 SLG aims to address the lack of reading material by providing access to a variety of literary styles with high quality and engaging titles.
-The program differs from traditional library initiatives in that it engages children through activities that make reading and learning enjoyable and worthwhile.
-This, in turn, is expected to increase academic achievement in all reading-related subjects, setting in motion a positive cycle of improved motivation, achievement, and attitudes toward education.
+The program differs from traditional library initiatives in that it engages children through activities that make reading and learning more enjoyable and worthwhile.
+This, in turn, is expected to increase academic achievement in all reading-related subjects, setting in motion a positive cycle of improved motivation, achievement, and attitude towards education.